openstack-archive/k8s-docker-suite-app-murano/Kubernetes/README.rst

 Though we planning to add rkt runtime in close future.

-.. _Rolling Updates:
+.. _Rolling updates:

-Rolling Updates of Kubernetes application
+Rolling updates of Kubernetes application
 -----------------------------------------

 Kubernetes Cluster deployed by Murano supports rolling updates with the use of